5-Methyluridine

-The chemical compound 5-methyluridine (symbol m⁵U or m5U), also called ribothymidine, is a pyrimidine nucleoside.
+The chemical compound 5-methyluridine (symbol m5U), also called ribothymidine (rT), is a pyrimidine nucleoside.
 It is the ribonucleoside counterpart to the deoxyribonucleoside thymidine, which lacks a hydroxyl group at the 2' position.
 5-Methyluridine contains a thymine base joined to a ribose pentose sugar.
 It is a white solid.

+m5U is one of the most common modifications made to cellular RNA.
+It almost universally occurs in position 54 (part of the T arm) of eukaryotic and bacterial tRNA, serving to stabilize the molecule.
+The same "T-loop" motif occurs in many other forms of noncoding RNA such as tmRNA and rRNA.
+Loss of the tRNA modification does not usually produce a different, less fit, phenotype.